Probing decoupled Throats of AdS$_{D}$ Black Holes in $D=6,7$: AdS black holes in

 We are also interested in identifying possible (near)-EVH limits from these black hole solutions.
 To systematically explore such limits, we adopt the following guidelines: \begin{itemize} \item The near-horizon limit is defined as $\epsilon \to 0$, with the radial coordinate rescaled as $r = \epsilon x$ to render $\epsilon$ dimensionless. \item The entropy $S$ and temperature $T$ are assumed to scale with $\epsilon$ as

 which in turn fixes the scaling of the entropy function and the blackening factor:

 For simplicity, we restrict our analysis to integer values of $m$ and $n$. \end{itemize} Our tasks are to find the scaling of $a_i,q_I$ parameters to match the possible \eqref{eq:scalingSSU}, in order to achieve the near-EVH scalings of entropy and temperature \eqref{eq:mn-nearEVH}.
 In this paper, we will only discuss $S\sim T^k$ for some integer $k$, which could be potentially interpretable as field theory with scaling symmetry but excluding Lifshitz scaling \cite{Kachru:2008yh} or hyperscaling violation scalings \cite{Dong:2012se}.
-Therefore, the possible solutions are